miar/lfht-java/tests-framework/tests/README.md

-Please note that project has changed to the following location:
+The project changed to the following location:

 https://github.com/miar/ffp